Chart Color Schemes

 Templestowe has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects that may affect this region.
-Notable projects include North East Link, Eastern Freeway Upgrades from Tram Road to Springvale Road, Templestowe Route Upgrade, Ruffey Lake Park Pedestrian Trail, and Eastern Freeway Upgrades.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects that could impact this region.
+Notable projects include Templestowe Route Upgrade, Ruffey Lake Park Pedestrian Trail, Mixed Use Development at 1-15 Andersons Creek Road, and Eastern Freeway Upgrades.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.